MKowal2/Real-World-Anomaly-Detection-PyTorch/README.md

 ## Demo*
 "video_demo.py --video_parth_list LIST_OF_VIDEO_PATHS --model_dir PATH_TO_MODLE "
 This should take any video and run the Anomaly Detection code (including CD3 feature extraction) and output a video with a graph of the Anomaly Detection prediction on the right-hand side (like in the demo code for the paper).
-It is all still a bit rough but it works and I do plan to add to it so I can always update later.

 ## Annotation*
 "annotation_methods.py --path_list LIST_OF_VIDEO_PATH --dir_list LIST_OF_LIST_WITH_PATH_AND_VIDEO_NAME --normal_or_not LIST_TRUE_FALUE"